Baltimore HVAC Systems Providers

 4. Indoor Air Quality and Ventilation Services — Contractors or firms whose primary scope includes duct cleaning, air quality assessment, ventilation system design, and humidity control services.
 Regulatory context for this category is covered in Baltimore HVAC Indoor Air Quality and Baltimore HVAC Ventilation Requirements.
 Ventilation system design work in this category is subject to ASHRAE 62.1-2022, the current edition governing minimum ventilation rates and indoor air quality requirements effective January 1, 2022.

-Each individual listing entry provides the following structured data points where publicly verifiable:
+Each individual provider entry provides the following structured data points where publicly verifiable:

 Scope, Coverage, and Limitations

-This directory covers HVAC service providers operating within Baltimore City — a geographically independent jurisdiction distinct from Baltimore County, Anne Arundel County, and surrounding Maryland jurisdictions.
+This provider network covers HVAC service providers operating within Baltimore City — a geographically independent jurisdiction distinct from Baltimore County, Anne Arundel County, and surrounding Maryland jurisdictions.
 Baltimore City has its own permitting authority, building code enforcement structure, and DHCD oversight that does not extend into adjacent counties.
-Listings for contractors who operate exclusively outside Baltimore City limits are not covered here.
-Service providers licensed in Virginia or Washington D.C. but not holding Maryland MHIC credentials fall outside this directory's scope.
+Providers for contractors who operate exclusively outside Baltimore City limits are not covered here.
+Service providers licensed in Virginia or Washington D.C. but not holding Maryland MHIC credentials fall outside this provider network's scope.
 Regulatory citations throughout this reference apply to Maryland state law and Baltimore City municipal code — they do not apply to other Maryland counties or jurisdictions without independent verification of local adoption.